hashicorp/nomad/website/source/docs/job-specification/service.html.md

   `address_mode="driver"`.
 Numeric ports may be used when in driver addressing mode.

-   Docker and IPv6 containers: This setting is required if you want to register the port of the (IPv6) service.
-See [below for examples.](#IPv6 docker containers)

 - `tags` `(array<string>: [])` - Specifies the list of tags to associate with
   this service.
 If this is not supplied, no tags will be assigned to the service when it is registered.